Here I show the production of the so-called "Foxbenders", a device for bending massive Gitarrenzargen.

 SPBUCUT | Additional for bending Cutaways | 418.00 |

-So I bought the plan and in the following I will show the production in few steps.
-The entire construction process can be divided into the following steps:
+So I bought the plan and in the following I will show how to make it in a few steps.
+The whole building process can be divided into the following steps:

-Before you get started, of course, all the material must be provided.
+Before starting, of course, all the material has to be prepared.
 For me the material list looked like this:

 designation | Quantity | Dimensions | material |